amiablealex/amiablealex-web/content/projects/my-kitchen.md

 ## What this is

 The household's recipe brain: it knows what's in stock, all of your recipes, and turns all of it into “here's what you can make.”
-The key design choice is that every recipe links to your real ingredient catalogue, not free text — which is what lets the app tell you what's genuinely cookable right now.
+The key design choice is that every recipe links to your real ingredient catalogue, not free text, which is the engine that enables the app tell you what's cookable right now.

 ## Why I made it